 You shall be liable for the payment of any VAT applicable on the Hammer Price and premium due for a Lot.
 We will charge VAT at the current rate at the date of the auction.
 Items in our catalogue may be marked in the following ways: (*) indicates that VAT is payable by the buyer on the hammer price as well as being an element in the buyer's premium.
 VAT will be chargeable at the standard rate (presently 20%).
 This imposition of VAT is likely to be because the seller is registered for VAT within the European Union and is not operating the Dealer’s Margin Scheme or because VAT is due at 20% on importation into the UK. (**) indicates that the lot has been imported from outside the European Union.
 [These lots are liable to the standard rate of VAT (currently 20%); in certain circumstances these lots will incur a reduced rate of VAT (5%) on the hammer price and buyer's premium].
 The rate will be clearly indicated.
 Lots which do not have either of the above symbols have no VAT payable on the hammer price.
 This is because such lots are sold using the Auctioneers' Margin Scheme.
 The VAT included within the premium is not recoverable as input tax.

 Immediately following your successful bid on a Lot you will pay to us the Total Amount Due within 7 days, by cash (maximum £10000), debit card or bank transfer.
-Credit cards will incur an additional 3% charge on the invoice total.
 Following the day of the sale, we will send out invoices to all successful telephone, online and commission bidders via email or post.
 We will where ever possible include on the invoice a charge for packing and shipping the lots purchased.
 Packing is undertaken in house and shipment is made by Courier or Royal Mail.
 Insurance cover on shipments is not provided within this charge.
 We also reserve the right to ask the buyer to complete a disclaimer regarding this service prior to despatching the goods.
 Alternatively, you will (at your own expense) pay for and personally collect or arrange your own courier to collect any Lots that you have purchased.
 This must be undertaken no later than 7 days following the day of the auction.
 You may not claim or collect a Lot until you have paid for it.
 If you do not pay for or collect the Lot within this time period, you will be responsible for any reasonable removal, storage and insurance charges in relation to that Lot.

 The Seller warrants to us and to you that: the Seller is the true owner of the Lot for sale or is authorised by the true owner to offer and sell the lot at auction; the Seller is able to transfer good and marketable title to the Lot to you free from any third party rights or claims; and as far as the Seller is aware, the main characteristics of the Lot set out in the auction catalogue (as amended by any notice displayed in the saleroom or announced by the Auctioneer at the auction) are correct.
 If, after you have placed a successful bid and paid for a Lot, any of the warranties above are found not to be true, please notify us in writing.
 Neither we nor the Seller will be liable to pay you any sums over and above the Total Amount Due and we will not be responsible for any inaccuracies in the information provided by the Seller except as set out below.